mandylatham/Angular-Tipo-Webapp/src/app/g/public/docs-site/content/tipo_javascript_sdk/index.md

 This is triggered only when the list item is clicked in the list view.
 When actions like, delete/clone are performed on a tipo in the list view, this event is not fired.
 Only short display fields will be present the tipo_list and selected_tipo.

-    - data_handle.tipoHandle: handle to the utility service
+    - tipoHandle: handle to the utility service
     - data_handle.tipo_list: list of tipos in the list view
     - data_handle.selected_tipo - tipo data for the selected tipo.
 	// return boolean; //Return true to continue creating/saving tipo